 2. Artists and art suppliers: We live in an area with more artists per capita than any other region in Victoria.
 What could be a more thoughtful present than a gorgeous painting, sculpture or vase?
 Head to Art On Piper and The Old Auction House in Kyneton, The Gallery in Mount Macedon, Clark Will Short Stays Properties or look up your favourite artists and get in contact with them directly via their websites.
-For your framing needs visit Framed By Stephanie in Riddells Creek and Feeling Framed in Woodend.
+For your framing needs visit Framed By Stephanie in Riddells Creek.

 3. Nurseries: For the green thumbs in your life, why not purchase something for their garden?
 Fruit trees, vegetables, flowers and plants are the gift that keep on giving, and no wrapping is required!
 Head to Riddells Creek Nursery, Macedon Nursery and Garden Supplies and Woodend Nursery.